Gnana Kirukkan

-Gnana Kirukkan is a 2014 Indian Tamil language drama film written, produced and directed by Ilayadevan.
-It was produced by Ilayadevan under the banner Thangammal Movie Makers starring Jega, making his debut in Tamil cinema, and Archana Kavi.
+Gnana Kirukkan is a 2014 Indian Tamil language drama film written, produced, and directed by Ilayadevan.
+It was produced by Ilayadevan under the banner Thangammal Movie Makers.
+The film stars Jega, making his debut in Tamil cinema, and Archana Kavi, while Daniel Balaji,Thambi Ramaiah, and Senthi Kumari play supporting roles.
 The movie is loosely based on the real-life story of a man Ganesan who is still alive in his native town.
-The film was edited by Raja Mohammad and the song and background music score composed by Taj Noor.
+The music was composed by Taj Noor with cinematography by S. Selva Kumar and editing by Raja Mohammad.
+The film was released on 14 November 2014.

 Plot

 Veera Perumal was born to Ganesh and Thangammal.
 At the time of the birth of the newborn baby, Ganesh turns retard and tries to kill the newborn but fails.
-Veera grows into a teenager and decides to leave the village and head to Trichy in search of a job and a better life.
-He finds a job as washing dishes in a hotel.
-Due to his hard work and loyalty, the owner promotes him as a roomboy in a lodge.
-Veera starts to save every penny so that he may return to his hometown to his family with many gifts.
+Veera grows into a teenager and decides to leave the village for Trichy in search of a job and a better life.
+He finds a job washing dishes in a hotel.
+Due to his hard work and loyalty, the owner promotes him to a roomboy in a lodge.
+Veera starts saving every penny so that he may return to his hometown to his family with many gifts.
 Due to unfortunate circumstances, he gets fired from his job and decides to travel to Chennai to find work.
 He meets Sumathi, an innocent but mistreated girl.
-Veera decides to help Sumathi and gains a liking for her.
-The movie revolves around how he helps her and tries to become her better half and a better person despite having been born of bad circumstances.
+Veera decides to help Sumathi and starts liking her.
+The movie revolves around how he helps her and tries to become her better half and a better person despite having been born into bad circumstances.